How Serious are Fireplace Burns?

 If your child has suffered a severe burn from contacting a fireplace, I'm sure you have many unanswered questions.
 I'd like to help answer them.
 My name is Ed Smith and I'm a Sacramento Fireplace Burn Injury Attorney.
-If you need help, call me at 916-931-6400, e-mail me for your Free consultation.
+If you need help, call me at 916-931-6400, for your free consultation.

 Permanent disability often results from skin contracture leading to a loss in the functional range of hand movement.

 You’d think the dangers to children of glass on a fireplace would be obvious to the companies who sell fireplaces but they are not.

 Fireplace manufacturers keep making these products despite the known dangers.
 The commercial sellers of these fireplaces should realize that toddlers are especially vulnerable.
 As you can imagine children, and especially toddlers, are drawn to the flicker and color of fire.